osmankh/EMS/README.md

     * _In this implementation I've stored the types in DB instead of Enums just to avoid deployments on enum change_

 * Run `make run`
-  * To start symfony server
+  * To start symfony server.

 ## OpenAPI schema (Swagger)